Skip to content

 • Your company can purchase your personal vehicle at market value, and the GST is claimed when transferred.

-No cash needs to change hands.
-You can just let your accountant or our support team know, and we’ll enter the information into Xero for your next GST return.
-Just be aware that your accountant will make an adjustment for the private portion of expenses at the end of the year.
+No cash needs to change hands, just let your accountant know and they can enter the info into your accounting software for your next GST return.
+Just be aware that your accountant will make an adjustment for the private portion of expenses at the end of the financial year.

 How much GST can I claim if I borrow to buy a vehicle?